Reasons to Hire an Independent Software Testing Company

 Some of the well-established software vendors, which have made an investment in an in-house QA team, find their product's quality disappointing.
 Typically, they are at sea about whether to funnel more funds into something they seem to be unable to tangibly improve.

 When companies of both types start looking for alternatives, they don't find them to be too many.

 In actuality, there is usually just one single alternative, - outsourcing one's Quality Assurance needs to an independent QA & testing company.
 How viable is this alternative?
 When should you consider this one?
 Is there anything to be gained by relinquishing the QA-related hassle and letting others handle it?

 When It Makes Sense and How You Can Gain

-First of all, both those who are faced with outsourcing Quality Assurance as their only available option and those, poised for choice, should be aware that brining an external QA contractor into play is by no means a compromise on their goals and quality standards.
-In fact, an external provider, in most instances, is more of a boon (provided you make the right choice of them) from the viewpoint of quality and time-to-market.
+First of all, both those who are faced with outsourcing Quality Assurance as their only available option and those, poised for choice, should be aware that bringing an external QA contractor into play is by no means a compromise on their goals and quality standards.
+In fact, in most instances, an external provider is more of a boon (provided you make the right choice of them) from the viewpoint of quality and time-to-market.